 Shared Roadway Bicycle Markings (Sharrows)

-When you are making a right turn within 200 feet of the corner or other driveway entrance, you must enter the bicycle lane only after ensuring there is no bicycle traffic, and then make the turn.
+- When you are making a right turn you must enter the bicycle lane no more than 200 feet before the corner or other driveway entrance.
 Do not drive in the bicycle lane at any other time.

 Drivers of motorized bicycles should use bicycle lanes carefully to avoid collisions with bicyclists.